VadimDev/RailWreck/README.md

 If we forget which substance we are dealing with, we can use the **material detector** by calling it from the Wrist Menu:
 ![](https://github.com/VadimDev/RailWreck/blob/master/ForReadme/webp/15.webp)

-For spills, it is necessary to set up a tent
+For spills, it is necessary to set up a tent:
 ![](https://github.com/VadimDev/RailWreck/blob/master/ForReadme/webp/16.webp)